rhandley1231/SJU-RAG/README.md

 # SJU-RAG
 This repository is for the CUS 690 Capstone class, building a RAG application for the St John's Website.
 This project utilizes LangChain, OpenAI's LLM API's, and Google's Programmable Search Engine to retrieve data and generate concise, relevant, and timely responses.
-Combined with Django for a scalable, resilent backend and an intuitive React UI, we provice seamless AI-driven knowledge access.
+Combined with Django for a scalable, resilient backend and an intuitive React UI, we provice seamless AI-driven knowledge access.

 ## Stack
 - React frontend